 Figure 3-2.
-Emission of carbon dioxide under the RCP 4.5 and 8.5 scenarios
+Emission of Carbon Dioxide under the RCP 4.5 and 8.5 Scenarios

-Source: Modified from van Vuuren et al. (2011)
+Source: Adapted from van Vuuren et al. 2011, p.
+23

 Each RCP is used as input for General Circulation Models (GCM) (sometimes called global climate models - see callout box below) to assess the influence of increases in radiative forcing on climate variables such as temperature and precipitation.
 GCMs incorporate the inter-related physical processes of the atmosphere, ocean, and land to simulate the response of the climate system to changing conditions.
 The models are based on well-established physical principles and have been demonstrated to reproduce observed changes of past climate, providing confidence that they may be useful in understanding future climate as well.